ccc-certifier-framework/certifier-framework-for-confidential-computing/src/tpm2/instructions.md

 # TPM utilities and tests
 ----
-This directory contains the tpm tests andutilities.:w
+This directory contains the tpm tests and utilities.

 ## Install the simulator (swtpm) --- one time step